The Cheap Detective: Reception

+Margaret Booth who worked for Ray Stark said the film "wasn't funny."

 A number of critics gave the film very positive reviews: The Fresno Bee noted that "Neil Simon has done it again.
 Written a film that is funny, entertaining, and a treat for old movie buffs."

 Ed Mintz founded CinemaScore in 1979 after disliking The Cheap Detective despite being a fan of Neil Simon and hearing another disappointed attendee wanting to hear the opinions of ordinary people instead of critics.